Ben Roethlisberger Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Matchup vs. Chicago

-- Roethlisberger recorded 235 passing yards in one matchup against the Bears, 10.5 yards less than his over/under for Monday.
+- In one matchup against the Bears, Roethlisberger recorded 235 passing yards, 10.5 yards less than his over/under for Monday.

-- Roethlisberger threw a touchdown pass in that game against the Bears.
+- Roethlisberger threw a touchdown pass in that matchup against the Bears.

 - Note: Roethlisberger's stats vs. Bears date back to 2016.